learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 done
 ```

-Which will look like this in Automator:
+That will look like this in Automator:

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01L6H1UVC1/screen_shot_2021-01-25_at_4.39.14_pm.png?pub_secret=d861a39b35)